-- Brainstorm all possible questions - Prioritize 5 questions and 5 backup questions - Use questions that are measurable - E.g. "on a scale of 1-10..."; "how many times in the past three months..." - Include questions that are qualitative - "What do you like most about; Least about...." - Scale question "Why did you give it that number" - Follow up on new thoughts (outliers)
+- Identify key hypotheses. - Brainstorm possible questions to prove/disprove hypotheses. - Prioritize 5 questions and 5 or more backup questions (see Customer Interview Guide) - Use questions that are measurable - E.g. "on a scale of 1-10..."; "how many times in the past three months..." - Include questions that are qualitative - "What do you like most about; Least about...." - Scale question "Why did you give it that number" - Follow up on new thoughts (outliers)